 Burnt Orange

-Burnt Orange’s description of ‘wood-fired flavours and well-made drinks’ just about sums this restaurant-cum-intimate-bar perfectly.
-Hidden on Middle Street, the restaurant is home to stunning interiors, great cocktails and a cosy plant-lined outdoor terrace.
+Burnt Orange’s description of ‘wood-fired flavours and well-made drinks’ sums up this restaurant-cum-intimate-bar perfectly.
+Hidden on Middle Street, the restaurant has stunning interiors, great cocktails and a cosy plant-lined outdoor terrace.

-Head here for an intimate date night packed with flavours such as citrus cured grey mullet with jalapeno and pomegranate; wood-fired stonebass with fennel and blood orange salad; baharat lamb chops with muhammara and marinated feta; and apricot tandoori cauliflower with mint, raita and pickles.
+Head here for an intimate date night packed with flavours such as charred grey mullet with buttermilk crab curry, apricot tandoori cauliflower with raita and pickles, and barbeque skirt steak served with fermented chilli vinaigrette and carrot.

 59 Middle Street, Brighton, BN1 1AL